Do you want to find the best crawl space dehumidifiers for your home?

 Most homeowners should set the humidistat to between 50% and 60% in order to minimize the chances for mold growth and wood damage.
 Some crawl space dehumidifiers even have optional remote controls so that you can adjust the humidity level without having to go into the crawl space.

 Since most crawl spaces are a hassle to get into, homeowners shouldn't buy a dehumidifier that has to have regular filter changes.
-A once a year filter change or cleaning is best.
+Cleaning the filter at least every 6-months is a common requirement.

 If a central location doesn't work, then the dehumidifier should be placed so that the intake is closer to the foundation wall — and so it exhausts to the center of the crawlspace.